*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 - Optionally, check the IP in ARIN whois database

-- Refresh MaxMind to get another IP address and repeat the process a couple of times
+- Refresh the MaxMind page to get another IP address and repeat the process a couple of times

 How often should you check the IPs of your provider?